English Proficiency for Undergraduate Applicants

 - Required to take full-time ESL courses until the required level of English proficiency is reached.

-Countries Exempt from Providing Proof of English Proficiency
+Exemptions from Providing Proof of English Proficiency

 If you have received a high school, bachelor's, master's, or doctorate degree from an institution in the United States or another country where English is the native and official language, an English proficiency examination is not required.
 Please see the list below.